Lex2207/AD-Lab-Example/README.md

 <p>
 This section will show an example of creating a Group with Permissions for a user.
-I will try to access the "accounting folder" with my user without persmissions first and then add my user to the correct group to gain access to the to folder</p>
+I will try to access the "accounting folder" with my user without persmissions first and then add my user to the correct group to gain access to the to folder.
+First, I try to open the Accounting folder but I do not have access as this user</p>
 <br
 <p>
 <img src="https://i.imgur.com/cdporem.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

+I added the "ACCOUNTANTS" group with the proper permissions for the accounting file (Read & Write)
 <p>
 <img src="https://i.imgur.com/HAv126Z.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 <img src="https://i.imgur.com/Rt7UQq7.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

+Add the user I want to be able to access the file.
 <p>
 <img src="https://i.imgur.com/UQ07Zkw.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
+Lasty, I log back in with the user I have put into the correct group with permissions to view and modify the accounting file.
 <p>
 <img src="https://i.imgur.com/L6vbY9S.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>